 Honorable Shauna N. Murphy

-Judge Murphy is the recipient of the Prosecuting Attorneys Association of Michigan Ten Years of Prosecution Service Award (2015) and the Oakland County Prosecutor’s Office Distinguished Service Award (2014).
-She is also the recipient of the “Circle of Light” Award (2009) from the Child Abuse and Neglect Council of Oakland County which was presented to her as a result of her work on behalf of abused and neglected children.
+Judge Murphy is a past recipient of the Prosecuting Attorneys Association of Michigan Ten Years of Prosecution Service Award and the Oakland County Prosecutor’s Office Distinguished Service Award.
+She is also a recipient of the “Circle of Light” Award from the Child Abuse and Neglect Council of Oakland County which was presented to her as a result of her work on behalf of abused and neglected children.

-Judge Murphy is a long-time resident of Livingston County and is involved with numerous local charitable organizations.
+Judge Murphy is a long-time resident of Livingston County.